jasonmgl/cub3d/README.md

 ```bash
 make
 ```
-This will generate the executable cub3d.

 or
 ```bash
 make bonus
 ```
-This will generate the executable cub3d with bonus.
+This will generate the executable cub3d with or without bonus.

 Run the Program: